1.

 This blue and chestnut knock-out is on the top

 of every visiting birder’s wish list.
+And why not!
 It is mostly found

 in pairs or small groups.
 Its genus Urocissa shows discontinuous